eRecruiter/eRecruiter.ApplicantImport/README.md

 # eRecruiter.ApplicantImport

 Import applicant profiles from a CSV file into eRecruiter.
+You'll need an up-and-running eRecruiter API endpoint (version >= 1.37) and the respective API key.

-## Latest build
+## Download

-This project builds automatically on every commit using AppVeyor.
+This nifty little tool builds automatically on every commit on GitHub using AppVeyor.
 You can download the latest build here: https://ci.appveyor.com/project/saxx/erecruiter-applicantimport/build/artifacts

 [![Build status](https://ci.appveyor.com/api/projects/status/2rn1eok9hfjnrlcr)](https://ci.appveyor.com/project/saxx/erecruiter-applicantimport)

 ## Supported applicant attributes
+Each applicant attribute corresponds to a column in your CSV file.
+At the moment, these attributes are supported:

+- **Gender:** `Gender`
 - **First name:** `FirstName` - must never be empty
 - **Last name:** `LastName` - must never be empty
-- **Gender:** `Gender`
+- **Title:** `Title` - based on the mandator settings "title before name" or "title after name" is automatically set correctly.
 - **E-Mail:** `Email`
 - **Phone:** `Phone`
 - **Mobile phone:** `MobilePhone`